AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-sdstypes-props.md

 # SdsType fields and properties

 The table below lists required and optional fields in a type.
 Fields that are not included are reserved for internal SDS use.
-For more information on search including limitations, see [Search in SDS](xref:sdsSearching).
+For more information on search including limitations, see <xref:sdsSearching>.

 | Property Name | Data Type | Required | Searchable | Details |
 | --- | --- | --- | --- | --- |